 Ever been to McDonald’s and heard the question “Do you want fries with that?”
 This simple question must have earned McDonald’s billions of dollars over the last two or three decades.

-Funny then that most salespeople, sales managers and CEOs don’t even attempt to replicate the same selling technique across their own customer base.
+It is funny then that most salespeople, sales managers, and CEOs don’t even attempt to replicate the same selling technique across their own customer base.

-What’s more, showing a customer that you understand their wants and needs can act to not only make you profit in the short term, but to boost customer retention in the long run.
+What’s more, showing a customer that you understand their wants and needs can act not only make you profit in the short term but to boost customer retention in the long run.

 1. “Would you like an Xbox with that Big Mac?”